Care Team. Taking care of those who take care of us

 Meet Joanna: A passionate renovations whiz and design strategist.

 With a Masters of Architecture from Roger Williams University, Joanna joined our team as a designer in 2021.
+She has since gotten her Architecture License.
 Before coming to Signal Works, she worked at an architecture firm focusing on renovations and was involved in every aspect of the design and construction process.
-At Signal Works she works in collaboration with the team to […]
+At Signal Works she works […]